stockmouton/stockmouton.github.io/articles/hyperinflation.md

 # HyperInflation and market dynamics: A primer
 Meh!

-I've been lurking in Reddit `r/options` lately and I stumbled upon this [post](https://www.reddit.com/r/options/comments/m4ffmx/long_commodities_short_bonds_protection_against/) predicting doomsday, hyperinflation, the crash of the bond market and subsequently, the stock market.
+I've been lurking in the [Reddit r/options](https://www.reddit.com/r/options/) lately and I stumbled upon this [post](https://www.reddit.com/r/options/comments/m4ffmx/long_commodities_short_bonds_protection_against/) predicting doomsday, hyperinflation, the crash of the bond market and subsequently, the stock market.

 I don't know if thoses hypotheses hold or not.
 But I saw an opportunity to fill some holes in my knowledge about what would trigger this doomsday crash.
 So, I decided to explore the subject and write a quick recap about this hyperinflation thing and why it matters.

 It is in no way state-of-the-art thinking nor perfectly accurate.
 The devil always hides in the details and this is not the aim of this post.
+On top of that, it took me quite a while to research and write this piece os it might feel a little bit late to be published.
 Remember to do your own DD, apply what you learn, make your own prediction, observe what happens, learn from your mistakes and repeat!

 Also, I'm quite new to the finance subject overall so take this post as a primer on market dynamics.